MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 Whenever your policies fail to deliver the expected runtime behavior or performance, you'll need to troubleshoot your deployment.
 For that we provide [diagnostic tools](admin-diagnostics.md) and numerous recommendations.

->For a general introduction to R Server for operationalization, read the [About](about.md) topic.

 ## Setup R Server for Operationalization